-If the stove does not draft well when the catalytic combustor is engaged and the stainless steel screen is clean, then the combustor cells themselves might be partially plugged with fly ash.
-If this is the case, follow the cleaning procedure described in detail on page 17 of this manual.
+If the stove does not draft well when the catalytic combustor is engaged, then the combustor cells themselves might be partially plugged with fly ash.
+If this is the case, follow the cleaning procedure described in detail on page 19 of this manual.